45+ Indiana Religious Sites

 60455 Co Rd 113, Elkhart, IN

 Located at Creekside Church of the Brethren, the Creekside labyrinth and prayer garden is open to the public year-round.
-The prayer garden features a 50-foot rock-lined stream bed, pond, more than one hundred flowers, plants, and trees, and a labyrinth.
+The prayer garden features a 50-foot rock-lined stream bed, pond, more than one hundred flowers, plants, trees, and a labyrinth.

 Cumberland First Baptist Church Labyrinth, Cumberland